seatsurfing/backend/README.md

 # Seatsurfing Backend

-Seat booking server software which enables your organisation's employees to book seats, desks and rooms.
+Seatsurfing is a software which enables your organisation's employees to book seats, desks and rooms.

 This repository contains the Backend, which consists of:
 * The Server (REST API Backend) written in Go